heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/adding_to_pyhc_project_list.md

 make sure to provide some remarks about why that is, and what the project's plan is for improvement.
 As stated in the reviewing guidelines, at present, no projects will be rejected from the PyHC Project list.
 However, at the PyHC Spring 2020 meeting we will set a date by which projects will be kicked off if they have any "Requires improvement" grades.
-Feel free to also post about your project and the PR in the [Riot.im chat group](https://riot.im/app/#/room/#heliopython:openastronomy.org).
+Feel free to also post about your project and the PR in the [Element chat group](https://riot.im/app/#/room/#heliopython:openastronomy.org).
 Within a week or so, a PyHC developer will review your PR request and approve it (for now, unconditionally, but after the PyHC Spring 2020 meeting approval is subject to the standards grades).